emmeDG/astro_DA_portfolio/README.md

 This folder contains the following Jupyter notebooks:

-- `read_outputs.ipynb`
+- `read_outputs.ipynb` some examples on how to read the `.pkl` files with the ouput of the CBC SNR analysis
-- `read_sens_curves_from_mat_to_txt.ipynb`
+- `read_sens_curves_from_mat_to_txt.ipynb` reads the modified ET sensitivity curves in the `.mat` files and converts them into `.txt` files

-The former contains some examples on how to read the `.pkl` files with the ouput of the CBC SNR analysis; the latter reads the modified ET sensitivity curves in the `.mat` files and converts them into `.txt` files to be read in Python.
+- 'Sources.ipynb' examples on how to read the astrophysical catalogs.

 ## scripts